 The illustrious Bhagavan Sri Ramana Maharshi put it this way “Mind and breath have the same source.
 Hence breath is controlled when mind is controlled and mind, when breath is controlled.
 Breath is the gross form of the mind.”

 And then of course there is the remarkably insightful Lau Tzu, who claimed “The perfect man breathes as though he is not breathing.”
-Professor Buteyko would agree – the optimal ventilation for a perfect human specimen is 3 – 4 litres per minute, which comports to invisible breathing.
+Professor Buteyko would agree – the optimal ventilation for a perfect human specimen is 3 – 4 litres per minute, which conforms to invisible breathing.

 Getting back to watching the breath; there are few things more intricate, complex and deeply revealing than watching the breath.
 For some people the idea sounds boring – but that is just a trick of a devious mind that is inclined to project abstract concepts.
 We should get a hint of just how interesting and deeply revealing watching the breath is from Lord Buddha.
 Here was a fellow that was devoted to intelligence, devoted to the relentless pursuit of the highest and the most exalted logic – he represents the apex of it.
 Do you think he would waste his valuable time watching the breath if it wasn’t beneficially interesting?

 Two of the most common impediments to mediation are known as the Tamas and the Rajas.
 They are obstacles.
-You decide to meditate, but keep on falling asleep, or get irritated, or restless, or are continually distracted.
+You decide to meditate, but keep on falling asleep, or get irritated, or restless, or continually distracted.
 The Buteyko Method is a straightforward solution to the Tamas and Rajas.
 That’s why people who meditate appreciate the Buteyko Method – it enables them to overcome the Tamas and the Rajas.
 It calms down the mind and balances the whole nervous system, eliminates Rajasic tendencies and gives energy and strength to overcome Tamas.
 Using the Buteyko Method a meditator can quickly attain the deep state of meditation.

 Go deeply into the Buteyko Method and you come to meditation.
 Your life becomes a meditation.
 Watch the breath and you will be watching the mind.
 Watching the mind with intelligence and awareness is meditation.